DevPranjal/chess-for-nerds/README.md

 # Chess-for-Nerds
-Play chess versus your terminal buddy
+Play chess against your terminal buddy

 ### How to Play